technikhil10/technikhil10/README.md

 - 💬 Favourite Quotes:
     > "Don't Give up on what you want most for what you want now"

-    > "You don't have to be great to start, but you have to start to be great" - Zig Zagler
+    > "You don't have to be great to start, but you have to start to be great" - Zig Ziglar

 ### Connect with me